Braised Kale with Caramelized Onions, Walnuts + Blue Cheese

 If braised kale doesn’t sound like something you’d run toward, may I have a moment to convince you otherwise?

-A braised kale recipe that made a recent underage guest push one of the country's classic stuffings to the side of his plate and ask, "Can I have more of THAT?"
+This braised kale recipe with caramelized onions, walnuts, and blue cheese made a recent underage guest push one of the country’s classic stuffings to the side of his plate and ask, “Can I have more of that stuff?”

 - 2 bunches Lacinato kale (1 1/2 to 2 pounds total)